skycoin/skybian/skybian/README.md

 ### ArchlinuxARM image

 An archlinuxARM image compatable with raspberry pis has been provided for advanced users.
 This image contains the unmodified archlinuxARM root filesystem.
-It is left to the user to install skywire or skywire-bin from the [AUR](aur.archlinux.org) after they havecompleted initial system configuration.
+It is left to the user to install skywire or skywire-bin from the [AUR](aur.archlinux.org) after they have completed initial system configuration.
 It is recommended to use `yay` to install skywire-bin from the AUR.
+The same scripts are included with the AUR package of skywire as the debian package and the installation paths are identical.